Access photogrammetry data

 • For Unique ObjectID, choose BuildingFID.

-• For Output Building Multipatch, type PleasantonBuildings.
+• For Output Building Multipatch, type Pleasanton_Buildings.

-Fuse Building Parts parameters
+Fuse buildings tool parameters

 3. Click Finish.

-The PleasontonBuildings layer appears in the Contents pane.
-There seems to be no change to the scene, but the new PleasantonBuildings layer is a multipatch layer in the project's geodatabase.
+There seems to be no change to the scene, because the Pleasanton_Buildings layer (which is still turned on) is identical to the 3D Buildings layer.
+This layer is saved as a multipatch feature class in the project geodatabase.

 Note: